ffquintella/adrapi/README.md

         - Array(String): member - List of DNs
 - GET - /api/groups/:group/exists - Returns code 200 if true and 404 if false.
 - GET - /api/groups/:group/members - Returns a list of the DNs of the groups members.
+- PUT - /api/groups/:group/members - Returns a list of the DNs of the groups members.
+    - Body json:
+        - Array(String): member - List of DNs

 ### OUs

 - GET - /api/ous - List all ous